dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 have on them.

 ***Note:** This only affect `System.Drawing.Common` and would leave `System.Drawing.Primitives` as-is.
-That assembly on contains primitive types that don't depend on GDI+, such `Rectangle`, `Point`, and `Size`.
+That assembly contains primitive types that don't depend on GDI+, such `Rectangle`, `Point`, and `Size`.
 Any type in `System.Drawing.Common` that don't depend on GDI+, will be moved to `System.Drawing.Primitives`.